vbookshelf/LangGraph-Experiments/README.md

 ## Lessons Learned

-- It's easy to build simple agentic workflows without using LangChain or LangGraph.
+- It's easy to build simple agentic workflows without using LangChain or LangGraph (see exp5).
 - It's a lot less code when LangGraph is not used.